 Built in 1726, the Jaigarh Fort is a military fortress of watchtowers and gateways that served to protect the royal palaces and the city of Jaipur.
 The world’s largest cannon on wheels Jai Ban stands in the complex of the fortress and the rather surprising fact is that it was never fired!
 The fort itself never came under attack and its interiors aren’t as opulent as Amer Fort.
 An 18th-century tunnel connects the Amer Fort to the Jaigarh Fort that was built as an escape route for the royal family in case the Amer Palace was ever under attack.

 The dramatic location of the Amer Fort, Jaigarh Fort and Maota Lake comes alive during the Sound and Light Show that plays twice every evening, once each in English and Hindi.
-Show times change through the year depending on sunset times and can be checked here.
+Show times change through the year depending on sunset times.

 Wonder at Jantar Mantar